 All you have to do to maintain your silt trap is remove and clean out the removable bucket inside every two or three months.
-If you do this, you can prevent debris from entering your soakaway system and clogging or causing damage, which can even lead to you needing a replacement crate later down the line.
+If you do this, you can prevent debris from entering your soakaway system and clogging or causing damage, which can even lead to you needing to fully replace the entire system later down the line.

 Prepare the Base

-After you’ve dug out a trench of the correct size, you should remove any stones, roots and rubble from the base and try to smooth out the bottom of the pit as much as you can.
-You can then add a layer of sand, levelled out and compacted, about 15cm thick for the crates to rest on.
+After you’ve dug out a hole of the correct size, you should remove any stones, roots and rubble from the base and try to smooth out the bottom of the pit as much as you can.
+You can then add a layer of 20mm pea shingle, levelled out and compacted, about 150mm thick for the crates to rest on.

 Install Your Crates

-You can then lower your crates into the hole and tape the non woven geotextile membrane around the crates, making sure to cover the pipe entry point and every outward face.
-You can use wire or cable ties to secure the the crates until the side fill has been implemented to stabilize it further.
+You can then lower the crates into the hole and tape the non woven geotextile membrane around the crates, again – making sure to cover the pipe entry point and every outward face.
+Some crates come with clips to attach the crates together, otherwise you can use cable ties to secure the the crates until the side fill has been implemented which will stabilise it further.

 Connect the Pipes

-Depending on the manufacturer of your crates, your entry points will vary – while some will have knock outs or cut outs, others won’t have an entry point at all, meaning the pipe is butted up to the wall of the crate.
+Depending on the manufacturer of your crates, your entry points will vary – while some will have knock outs or cut outs, others won’t have an entry point at all, meaning the pipe is butted up to the wall of the crate, or ran across the top of the crates.
 When using only one pipe, you should turn the other crates so that the pipe entry areas face into the soakaway, preventing the membrane from sagging into them.

 Backfill the Soakaway

-Your pipes will be supported by the side fill you can now add around the existing structure, consisting of a 15cm layer of shingle or sand.
-In addition to improving water flow into the crate, the side fill will protect the integrity of the structure against any movement or ground disturbance.
+Your crates will be supported by the side fill you can now add around the existing structure, consisting of a 150mm layer of pea shingle.
+In addition to improving water flow out of the crates, the side fill will protect the integrity of the structure against any movement or ground disturbance.

-Once the side fill is in place, you can start placing another 15cm layer of gravel or sand on top of the crates, followed by a layer of soil with a minimum depth of 15cm for a garden soakaway system.
-If the soakaway is in a driveway, you may want to increase this to a minimum of 30cm.
+Once the side fill is in place, you can start placing another 150mm layer of pea shingle on top of the crates, followed by a layer of soil with a minimum depth of 400mm (always check manufacturer’s guidelines as each crate will be different) for a garden soakaway system.
+If the soakaway is in a driveway, car park or road, you may want to increase this.